-Located in Doncaster, South Yorkshire, Doncaster Racecourse is famous for holding thirty-six race competitions and most importantly being home of the Racing Post Trophy and St Leger Stakes, the leading sporting event for Autumn season.
+Located in Doncaster, South Yorkshire, Doncaster Racecourse is famous for holding thirty-six race competitions and, most importantly, being home to the Racing Post Trophy and St. Leger Stakes the leading sporting event for the Autumn season.

 Doncaster Racecourse setting is ideal for corporate entertainment, offering guests an exciting and atmospheric experience, as it has for many years.
-For centuries the racecourse at Doncaster has been drawing enthusiastic audiences and the venue is considered as one of the top racecourses in Europe, as well as the finest in Yorkshire.
+For centuries, the racecourse at Doncaster has been drawing enthusiastic audiences.
+The venue is considered one of the top racecourses in Europe and the finest in Yorkshire.

-The William Hill St Leger Festival is coming back this September and like every year, the event is going to be the highlight of the Autumn Sporting Calendar!
+The William Hill, St. Leger Festival, is coming back this September, and like every year, the event will be the highlight of the Autumn Sporting Calendar!
 After more than four hundred years of racing, St Leger is still one of the most fabulous race weeks of the horse racing calendar in the UK and held at the beloved Doncaster, one of the oldest racecourses in Britain.

 Each year the venue attracts over 25,000 racegoers from all over the region and beyond.
 Visitors to Doncaster will have the chance to experience top-class horse racing, enjoy live entertainment, and leave with memories that they will remember for years.

 Eventmasters provide a range of Doncaster hospitality packages for you to entertain your important clients and guests at the fabulous Doncaster Racecourse.
 Our mission is to make sure visitors experience the event in VIP style as they indulge in luxury diners, and delicious afternoon teas and network with essential clients over champagne receptions.